 6 Natural Remedies for Sunburn: Fast Relief and Smart Recovery

-Few things put a damper on summer fun faster than a sunburn.
-The redness, heat, and tenderness are uncomfortable, and a clear signal your skin has taken a hit from UV exposure.
-While severe burns require medical care, most mild-to-moderate sunburns can be eased safely at home with natural remedies.
-These solutions don’t just cool the sting, they reduce inflammation, prevent peeling, and support your skin’s natural healing process.
+Few things interrupt a sunny day faster than a painful sunburn.
+Redness, heat, and tenderness are signs that your skin has absorbed too much UV exposure.
+While severe burns require medical attention, mild to moderate sunburns can often be soothed at home with gentle natural remedies.

 1. Aloe Vera